lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Jelsafan0** _(28-Oct-18 04:08 PM)_

-> See if any of my dad’s old friends still hang around there.
+> See if any of my dad's old friends still hang around there.
 > I wonder if anyone wants to come with me...

 **Deyner** _(28-Oct-18 04:09 PM)_

-> Ok I’ll come with
+> Ok I'll come with

 **PlasmaPerson** _(28-Oct-18 04:09 PM)_